akinsmosu/cs361microservice/README.md

 Gauss Seidel Method application.
 Additionally, returns a final list of *n* length.

-Clone the repository or copy files into your applicaiton directory.
+Clone the repository or copy files into your application directory.

 ## Start server and listen
 Start the server with the command: